 - The overall yield for the portfolio(s) and its benchmark yield for the period

 Market prices for market value calculations shall be obtained from an independent source.
 The report must conform to the contents of the Act and must be prepared and signed by all investment officers of the College.

 The Vice Chancellor of Fiscal Affairs shall establish a system of controls to regulate the activities of the investment program and staff.
 The controls will be reviewed annually with the independent auditor of the College.
 The controls shall be designed to prevent loss of funds due to fraud, employee error, misrepresentation by third parties, unanticipated market changes, or imprudent actions.
 Controls deemed most important would include: control of collusion, separation of duties, custody and safekeeping, delegation of authority, securities losses and remedial actions, and documentation of all transactions.

 Cash Flow Forecasting

 Cash flow forecasting is a control designed to protect and sustain cash flow requirements of the College.
 The Investment Officer will maintain a cash flow analysis designed to forecast cash positions for investment purposes.

 The Investment Committee may suggest Policy changes to the Board of Trustees at any time.
 The Board of Trustees shall review and adopt, by resolution, its Investment Policy and investment strategies not less than annually and the approving resolution shall designate any changes made to the Policy.

-Investment Policy and Strategy
+Policy on Investment Policy and Strategy